Robert C. Weaver Federal Building: 1970s and 1980s

+1990s modifications

 The donut-shaped, white canopies on the Weaver Building's main plaza at night.
-The exit from the parking garage can be seen under the canopies, and the lighted entrance to the Main (South) Lobby in the middle-left distance.
+The exit from the parking garage can be seen under the canopies, and the lighted entrance to the south lobby in the middle-left distance.

-In the late 1980s, the plaza began leaking water into the building's underground parking garage.
+The plaza began leaking water into the building's underground parking garage in the late 1980s.
 Rather than merely fix the leak, HUD Secretary Henry Cisneros encouraged GSA to renovate or reconstruct the plaza to make it more worker- and pedestrian-friendly.
+A new roof was installed atop the building during the early 1990s.
+After a homeless woman died outside the headquarters in 1993, HUD Assistant Secretary Andrew Cuomo announced that the building would be used as a backup homeless shelter on days with below-freezing weather.
+In addition, Cisneros installed a portrait gallery in the northern ground-level lobby in 1995 to celebrate HUD's 30th anniversary.

-In 1990, Martha Schwartz, a nationally recognized Massachusetts-based landscape architect known for her unconventional and colorful designs, was commissioned to redesign the plaza.
-Schwartz initially envisioned low, round, concrete planters containing grass that would double as seating, and donut-shaped canopies of brightly colored plastic (lit from within at night) set upon 18-foot steel poles to provide shelter from the sun and rain.
-Schwartz developed her design in 1994 after receiving public feedback during a workshop sponsored by the National Endowment for the Arts.
-Although the design had passed through the GSA's rigorous planning and design process and had the support of J. Carter Brown (then-chairman of the United States Commission of Fine Arts, which had co-approval over the design) and HUD Secretary Cisneros (a trained urban planner), GSA Commissioner Robert A. Peck strongly disliked it.
-By the time Schwartz's design was ready for installation, Cisneros had left HUD and Andrew M. Cuomo was the new Secretary.
-Cuomo is alleged to have disliked the canopies and feared that the brightly colored plastic would draw public ridicule, and so pressed for alterations.
-In a compromise, the canopies were retained but colored a neutral white.
-Schwartz also designed a back-lit mural composed of images of HUD-financed building projects to be installed on the granite wall under the loggia, but this was canceled due to cost concerns.
+In 1994, Martha Schwartz, a landscape architect known for unconventional and colorful designs, was commissioned to redesign the plaza.
+After receiving public feedback during a workshop sponsored by the National Endowment for the Arts, Schwartz announced an initial design.
+The early plans called for grass-filled concrete planters that doubled as seating, to be topped by multicolored round, backlit canopies supported by steel posts; she described the scheme as a "floating garden".
+Schwartz's original plan entailed clearing part of the ground level to connect the different outdoor spaces abutting each of the building's elevations.
+Although the design passed through the GSA's rigorous planning and design process and had the support of J. Carter Brown (then-chairman of the United States Commission of Fine Arts) and HUD Secretary Cisneros (a trained urban planner), GSA Commissioner Robert A. Peck strongly disliked it.

+By the time Schwartz's design was ready for installation, Cisneros had left HUD; Cuomo, his successor, reportedly disliked the canopies and feared that the brightly colored plastic would draw public ridicule.
+Cuomo advocated for alterations, even though the original plans cost $1.3 million.
+In a compromise, the canopies were retained but were colored a neutral white.
+For the wall under the loggia, Schwartz also designed a backlit mural depicting HUD-financed building projects, but this was canceled over cost concerns.
+The redesigned plaza was completed in 1998.
+During the late 1990s, Cuomo also announced plans to relocate several HUD offices away from the headquarters, and a neighborhood office for D.C. residents was relocated to a nearby storefront.